rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 }
 ```

-// FIXME: This snippet feels just like idiomatic high-level code you'd find an in an iOS version of this game.

-It calls a `moveWithCollisions` method to move the ball to a target position and handles collisions in a callback, which iterates through a yielded collection of collisions handling the objects the ball bounced off while moving.
+It calls a `moveWithCollisions` method to move the ball, iterating through a collection of objects the ball bounced off of while moving.

 Swift Break features a splash screen, a pause menu, paddle-location-based bounce physics, infinite levels, a game over screen, and allows you to control the paddle with either the D-Pad or the Crank!